 Approach #1 is the classic technique.
 It’s a great way to make inanimate objects look like they’re moving, and all you need is a smartphone and some creative vision to make it happen.

 Approach #2 is easier and cheaper because you can take any footage filmed on any camera and retroactively transform it to emulate the stop motion look.
-You won’t be able to make inanimate objects look like they’re moving, but you can make pretty cool, sharable video for Instagram, Facebook, and other platforms.
+However, you won’t be able to make inanimate objects look like they’re moving.

-Kapwing has tools for both approaches.
+Kapwing has tools for both approaches and is a great software option for creating the stop motion video.
 You can use the Montage Maker to combine images into a video and the Stop Motion Video Maker to transform existing video into awesome stop motion clips.
-Kapwing is a video editing suite that works on all phones and computers and is free to use, although the output videos have a small watermark in the corner (you can pay a small fee to remove it).
+Kapwing is a video editing suite that works on all phones and computers and is free to use.
+It's designed for any person to be able to create animations, videos, GIFs, and slideshows.